Spectral Resolution of Spectrometer

 You should take this into account if you want to measure a single emission peak, such as that of a single-mode laser.
 Another time where this could be an issue is if you measure a sample where the characteristic peaks are close together.
 If you have many emission peaks with smaller distances between each one than the spectral resolution, you may struggle to resolve them as separate peaks.

 If you require this level of resolution, you can purchase specialist high-resolution spectrometers.
 High resolution spectrometers, or spectrometers with adjustable entrance slits are more expensive than general spectrometers.
-The Ossila Spectrometer aims to provide a compact, low-cost optical spectrometer that optimises both resolution and sensitivity for a wide range of samples.
+Our spectrometer aims to provide a compact, low-cost optical spectrometer that optimises both resolution and sensitivity for a wide range of samples.
 The Ossila Optical Spectrometer has an entrance slit width of 25 µm and optimised diffraction grating spacing, which maximises both optical resolution and sensitivity for the largest amount of samples.
 For advice on how to choose an optical spectrometer that best suits your needs, read our guide on How to Choose a Spectrometer.

 Optical Spectroscopy Kit